Anready/duolingokvak/README.md

 Open index.html in your browser, read and do instructions in this page

 After kvaking of duolingo close cmd and site

+# Repository only for informational purposes and I do not take responsibility for its use.